-History Day Theme - Breaking Barriers in History - Get Started!
+History Day Theme for 2020 is Breaking Barriers in History

-Advancement: Click - Advancement to the EUP Regional History Day Registration and Deadlines:
+Advancement: See details for Advancement to the EUP Regional History Day Registration and Deadlines:

-Grade Levels: 3rd - 12th, enter as an Individual or Group (maximum 5 students) Schedule & Activities: Will be posted by Monday, March 9, 2020 Categories: Connect with HSM: The best way to keep up on all things Michigan History Day is through their social media channels (Facebook and Instagram at Michigan History Day and Twitter @mihistoryday).
+Schedule & Information: Schedule and information for the day at LSSU Categories: Connect with HSM: The best way to keep up on all things for Michigan History Day is through their social media channels: Facebook, Instagram at Michigan History Day, and Twitter @mihistoryday.
 Special Award: Susan Schacher Award presented by the River of History Museum

 The regional event will adhere to the standards outlined in the National History Day program, and winners from grade 4 and up will have the opportunity to compete at the state-level competition held in April.

 Theme - "Triumph & Tragedy in History"

 The 2019 recipient is Noah Weber, a 6th grade student from St. Mary’s Catholic School.
 Noah’s project was an exhibit entitled “Edmund Fitzgerald: ‘We're Holding Our Own’ - Captain Ernest McSorley,” which is currently on display for public viewing at the River of History Museum.